 While the battery excels with these motors, that’s not to say it won’t handle more powerful motors, up to 100 lbs of thrust.
 For instance, if you pair it with a 60lb thrust motor it should provide around 8 hours on low, 4 hours of power on medium, and just under 2 at high.

 Of course, weather conditions and the weight of the boat will influence this, although it’s safe to say that this massive battery is well equipped for long excursions on the water at varying speeds.
-The fact you can get several hours at top speeds showcases just how impressive this battery is – smaller batteries just don’t offer anywhere near the same runtime at top speeds.
+The fact you can get several hours at top speeds showcases just how impressive this battery is – smaller batteries just don’t offer anywhere near the same run-time at top speeds.

-The one drawback with having all this power is the battery is on the bigger side.
-It weighs a whopping 68lbs and measures 7” x 9” x 12”, so it’s a not going to fit in some smaller boats and will add a good bit of weight to your overall capacity.
+The one drawback of having all this power is the battery is on the bigger side.
+It weighs a whopping 68lbs and measures 7” x 9” x 12”, so it’s not going to fit in some smaller boats and will add a good bit of weight to your overall capacity.

-That said, it’s an AGM so can be mounted in any position that works best, as there is no chance of leaking or vibrations causing any performance issues.
+That said, it’s an AGM so it can be mounted in any position that works best, as there is no chance of leaking or vibrations causing any performance issues.
 Because of this, it’s usually more popular for medium to large-sized boats, although if you have the space and capacity for it on anything smaller it’s certainly worth squeezing it in.

 - Heavy-duty 100Ah sealed AGM battery for medium to high thrust trolling motors

-- Made with heavy-duty lead alloy grids for power, durability and long service life
+- Made with heavy-duty lead alloy grids for power, durability, and long service life

 - Longer runtimes for anglers looking to maximize their time on the water

 - Though a big battery, it can be mounted in any position for space savings